-This page demonstrates how to construct a Monte Carlo simulation to your financial model.
+This page demonstrates how to add a Monte Carlo simulation to your financial model.
 The process involves writing a little code and then making sure you code can handle large amounts of data.
 If you have a time series model of the system or the process that you want (for example a price simulation with volatility and mean reversion), the general process is simple.
-In Monte Carlo simulation, the model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a Monte Carlo simulation.
-Three approaches to implementing simulation are demonstrated.
+In Monte Carlo simulation, the model must have a component for uncertainty that could is driven by some kind of volatility statistic multiplied by a random draw from a normal distribution.
+On this page I discuss three approaches to implementing Monte Carlo simulation.
 The first method is simply to copy the simulations into multiple rows or columns.
 The second method is to use a blank data table with a count of the number of simulations.
 The third method is to write a few simple lines of code in a VBA program.
 A general point surrounding the Monte Carlo simulation is what problem can the simulation solve.
 As with other issues, my thinking has evolved as I have tried to get the simulations and even reading the data to be quicker.

 When I first began studying Monte Carlo simulation in the early 1990’s I quickly became addicted to the process.
 You can make beautiful graphs of frequency distributions, show fancy time series equations and directly associate risks with mathematical statistics (i.e. volatility and mean reversion).
 I have also noticed that academics like to apply Monte Carlo to many problems so they show how smart they are.
 More recently I have seen that much of the application of Monte Carlo simulation to finance is rubbish.
 Incorrect measurement of mean reversion can mess things up and many times Monte Carlo does not really measure anything at all.